 During this time, you need to promote your website off-line, improve your inbound links, advertise online and make your site as appealing to the search engines as possible.
 Your SiteSuite website management tools allow you to refine and update the content of your web pages, which is important for improving their ranking in the search results.

 It can take weeks or months for the search engines to index and evaluate improvements that you make to an existing site, so it's important to promote your website off-line, advertise online and improve your inbound links so that people can find your business.

-You can resubmit your site for indexing when you've made major changes, but don't do this more than twice a year, because the search engines will treat repeat requests like spam e-mails.
+You can resubmit your site for indexing when you've made major changes, but don't do this more than once a month, because the search engines will treat repeat requests like spam e-mails.